boyroywax/ansible-k3s-rpi/README.md

 # Minimal Initial HW Provisioning
 - Set-up your RPi's with the latest Raspbian Image.
 Stretch and Buster work fine.
-- Give your RPi's some passowords and hostnames, use the "sudo raspi-config" command dummy.
+- Give your RPi's some passowords and hostnames, use the "sudo raspi-config" command.
-- You gotta copy some ssh keys over. ```ssh-copy-id username@pi_hostname.address```
+- Copy some ssh keys over. ```ssh-copy-id username@pi_hostname.address```

 # K3S
-- szet agents and server options in service files.
+- set agents and server options in service files.